Harmondsworth Immigration Removal Centre: Inspections

-Deaths and hunger-strikes
+Deaths and hunger strikes

 Several detainees have committed suicide while held in Harmondsworth.
 Robertas Grabys was found hanged in 2000, Sergey Barnuyck was found hanged in 2004, and Bereket Yohannes was found hanged in 2006.
 An 84-year-old Canadian with Alzheimer's disease, Alois Dvorzac, died there in January 2014.

-The Nigerian asylum-seeker Ifa Muaza went on hunger strike in 2013.
-In April 2015, over 200 detainees joined in a collective hunger-strike, which subsequently spread to Morton Hall Immigration Removal Centre.
+The Nigerian asylum-seeker Isa Muazu went on hunger strike in 2013.
+In April 2015, over 200 detainees joined in a collective hunger strike, which subsequently spread to Morton Hall Immigration Removal Centre.